AdobeDocs/campaign-classic.en/help/configuration/using/form-structure.md

 </form>
 ```

 By default, a form is associated with the data schema with the same name and namespace.
-To associate a form with a different name, set the **entity-schema** attribute of the
-`<form>  element to the name of the schema key.  <p></p> </form>` To illustrate the structure of an input form, let us describe an interface using the "cus:recipient" example schema:
+To associate a form with a different name, set the **entity-schema** attribute of the `<form>` element to the name of the schema key.
+To illustrate the structure of an input form, let us describe an interface using the "cus:recipient" example schema:

 ```
 <srcSchema name="recipient" namespace="cus">